Surgams/cvrt/README.md

 A small tool to convert given directory contents using an external tool, and then save the converted files to a new given directory tree respecting the same hierarchy of the original structure.

-The code will call an external command to conduct for the conversion.
+The code will call an external command to conduct the conversion.

 This program is written in ANSI C11.